Aliases for MSX1 Gene

 GeneCards Summary for MSX1 Gene

 MSX1 (Msh Homeobox 1) is a Protein Coding gene.
-Diseases associated with MSX1 include ectodermal dysplasia 3, witkop type and orofacial cleft 5.
+Diseases associated with MSX1 include orofacial cleft 5 and tooth agenesis, selective, 1, with or without orofacial cleft.
 Among its related pathways are Neural Crest Differentiation and Wnt / Hedgehog / Notch.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and p53 binding.
 An important paralog of this gene is DLX5.

 UniProtKB/Swiss-Prot for MSX1 Gene